How to Instill Eyedrops

 It is important to remember that all medicines can have side effects.
 Surprisingly, even the small amount of medication in an eyedrop can create significant side effects in other parts of the body.
 There are ways to decrease the absorption rate of the eyedrop into the system and to increase the time the eyedrop is on the eye, making the medicine safer and more effective.

-Instilling eyedrops may seem difficult at first but becomes easier with practice.
+Instilling eyedrops may seem difficult at first, but it becomes easier with practice.
 To place an eyedrop in your eye, first tilt back your head.
-Then create a “pocket” in front of the eye by pulling down on the lower with an index finger or by gently pinching the lower lid outward with the thumb and index finger.
-Let the drop fall into the pocket without touching the dropper tip to your eye, eyelid, or fingers, so as to prevent contaminating the bottle.
+Then create a “pocket” in front of the eye by pulling down on the lower lid with an index finger or by gently pinching the lower lid outward with the thumb and index finger.
+Let the drop fall into the pocket without touching the dropper tip to your eye, eyelid, or fingers, to prevent contaminating the bottle.

 Before opening your eyes, dab unabsorbed drops and tears from the closed lids with a tissue.